hamzaa42/task-api/README.md

 Users are assigned a JWT which is valid for 15 minutes after signing up / logging in

+Passwords are hashed and saved in the postgres db

 Users must provide JWT in the header of transfer requests

 Contains docker-compose for the postgresql db